saltstack/salt/doc/topics/tutorials/intro_scale.rst

 of re-auth attempts.
 Increasing this value will of course increase the time it takes, until all minions are reachable again via salt commands.

-But this is only the salt part that requires tuning.
+But this is not only the salt part that requires tuning.
 The ZeroMQ socket settings on the minion side should also be tweaked.

 As described before, the master and the minions are permanently connected